francescodessi/svelte-enhanced-notifications/README.md

 * **`customIconSvg`**: it allows to define a custom icon.
 The value must be a string that represents a valid SVG.
 * **`customPrimaryColor`**: it allows to modify the background color of the notification.
 The value must be a string representing a valid CSS color (Hexadecimal, RGB, RGBA, HSL, HSLA, Predefined/Cross-browser color names).
 * **`customPrimaryColorVariant`**: it allows to modify the color of the icons and the countdown timer.
 The value must be a string representing a valid CSS color (Hexadecimal, RGB, RGBA, HSL, HSLA, Predefined/Cross-browser color names).
+* **`customWidth`**: a string that allows customizing the width of the notification, specifying a numerical value followed by a CSS-supported unit of measurement, such as pixels (px), centimeters (cm), percentage (%), and so on.
+If no value is specified, then the width of the notification follows the following rules:
+    - when the device width is less than 576 pixels, the notification occupies 100% of the available width.
+    - when the device width is at least 576 pixels, the notification occupies 70% of the available width.
+    - when the device width is at least 768 pixels, the notification occupies 65% of the available width.
+    - when the device width is at least 992 pixels, the notification occupies 55% of the available width.
+    - when the device width is at least 1200 pixels, the notification occupies 50% of the available width.
 * **`message`**: a string that defines the message of the notification.
 * **`showCloseButton`**: a boolean that allows showing the close button of the notification when it's `true` and hiding it when it's `false`.
 The default value is `true`.
 * **`showCountdown`**: a boolean that, when `true`, allows showing an indication of how long the notification will remain visible.
 The default value is `false`.